2022 Quebec general election

 The 2022 Quebec general election was held on October 3, 2022, to elect the members of the National Assembly of Quebec.
 Under the province's fixed election date law, passed in 2013, "the general election following the end of a Legislature shall be held on the first Monday of October of the fourth calendar year following the year that includes the last day of the previous Legislature", setting the date for October 3, 2022.

-The Coalition Avenir Québec increased its parliamentary majority in the election.
-The Liberals dropped to their lowest seat count since 1956 and recorded their lowest share of the popular vote in their history; however, they remained the official opposition.
-The Parti Québecois had its worst general election result in history, losing most of its seats, but nevertheless managed to elect its previously seatless leader Paul St-Pierre Plamondon.
-Previous promised plans for electoral reform were scrapped in 2021, and as such, the election produced a highly distorted result which is common in Quebec's first past the post voting system.
-For example, the Liberals finished fourth in the popular vote at 14%, but because their votes were concentrated on the Island of Montreal, they received more seats than both the PQ and Québec solidaire and remained the official opposition despite PQ and QS each finishing with a higher percentage of the provincial vote than the Liberals.
+Premier François Legault's Coalition Avenir Québec (CAQ) won a second term with an increased majority, the first time in 66 years that a party other than the Liberals and Parti Québecois (PQ) had been reelected.
+The Liberals dropped to their lowest raw seat count since 1956, their lowest percentage of seats won since 1948 and their lowest share of the popular vote in their history.
+The PQ had its worst general election result in history, losing most of its seats, but nevertheless managed to elect its previously seatless leader Paul St-Pierre Plamondon.

+Previous promised plans for electoral reform were scrapped in 2021; as such, the election produced a highly distorted result which is common in Quebec's first past the post voting system.
+As Liberal votes were concentrated on the Island of Montreal, the party received more seats than the rest of the opposition parties combined, remaining the official opposition despite finishing fourth in the popular vote.
 In contrast, the Conservatives increased their share of the vote to 13%; however, as their support was more spread throughout Quebec, they did not win any seats.
-Quebecers elected the highest number of women candidates to the National Assembly in the province's history at 59 women, roughly 47% of the total number of seats.
+Quebecers elected the highest number of female candidates to the National Assembly in the province's history at 59, roughly 47% of the total number of seats.